Where does paid social media fit into your overall marketing strategy?

 LinkedIn allows brands to zero in on the exact people they want to target.
-Brands can effectively create a thoughtful audience by finding the right combination of user attributes and custom lists.
+Brands can effectively create a thoughtful audience with paid social ads by finding the right combination of user attributes and custom lists.

 With its super niche targeting capabilities, LinkedIn is likely the most expensive social media channel to use out of the three, especially when it comes to conversion-based campaigns.
-The silver lining to the cost of the campaign is that your brand is truly targeting the people you want to see your content.
+The silver lining to the cost of the campaign is that your brand is truly targeting the people you want to see your content with social media ads.

 TLDR: Although leaning towards the more expensive side, consider incorporating LinkedIn advertising into your B2B digital marketing strategy when trying to reach professionals.

 Related: Facebook Ads vs. Google Ads